giacomo-gcad/carbon/ReadMe.md

-# Carbon stocks in Protected areas
+# Carbon Stocks in Protected Areas

 This repository provides workflows for
 -  computation of the various pools of carbon at global level.